thycotic/alm-docs/integrations/integ-vault/index.md

 * Click **Save**.

 Once added, you can select AWS Secrets Manager as a vault option when creating Workflow Templates.
 Accounts created from that template will use AWS Secrets Manager for the storage and management of account credentials.

+## Integrate with HashiCorp Vault

+ALM currently supports HashiCorp Vault with token-based authentication and the key/value Secrets Engine.

+Use these steps to integrate ALM with HashiCorp Vault:

+* In ALM, navigate to **Integrations** on the left-hand menu and click **Vaults**.
+* Click **Create Vault** in the upper right-hand corner.
+* On the Add Vault Modal, select **HashiCorp Vault** from the Template drop-down menu.
+Click **Next**.
+* Fill in the required fields:
+    * **HashiCorp Vault Display Name** is the name that will display for the vault in ALM.
+    * **HashiCorp Vault URL** is the location of the vault.
+    * **Vault Connection Token** is the authentication token provided in the HashiCorp UI.
+* Click **Save**.

+Once added, you can select HashiCorp Vault as a vault option when creating Workflow Templates.
+Accounts created from that template will use HashiCorp Vault for the storage and management of account credentials.